 Kathryn D. Robinson, Ph.D.

-With credentials in theatre and arts administration, she has fostered diversity and internationalism throughout her career by promoting exploration of these issues through the arts, travel, and service learning.
+With credentials in theatre and arts administration, Dr. Robinson has fostered diversity and internationalism throughout her career by promoting exploration of these issues through the arts, travel, and service learning.
 An active advocate, she has served on several boards and committees that foster accessibility to the arts and humanities for the general public and especially for culturally deprived areas and constituencies.

 Within the creative side of theatre, acting and directing are her specialties.
 She has demonstrated her expertise in over 100 productions at the campus, regional and national levels.
 Among her most prized honors is the Kennedy Center Award of Excellence for portraying Martha in "Who's Afraid of Virginia Woolf?" for the American College Theatre Festival.
 She enlisted in the project after strong encouragement from Uta Hagen, who originated the role.